 If the quick control of the outputs 15.
-CONTROLLED is to be available in keypads, the outputs of this type must be assigned to the corresponding keypad keys.
-One output can be assigned to each of the keys marked with numbers.
+Controlled is to be available in keypads, the outputs of this type must be assigned to the corresponding keypad keys.
+One output can be assigned to each of the keys designated with numerals.